OGB-LSC: A Large-Scale Challenge for Machine Learning on Graphs: Datasets, Baselines, and KDD Cup Summary

 \subsection{\wiki{}: Link-Level Prediction}

-\dataset{ Large encyclopedic Knowledge Graphs (KGs), such as Wikidata~\citep{vrandevcic2014wikidata} and Freebase~\citep{bollacker2008freebase}, represent factual knowledge about the world through triplets connecting different entities, \eg, {\it Hinton $\xrightarrow{citizen of}$ Canada}.
+\dataset{ Large encyclopedic Knowledge Graphs (KGs), such as Wikidata~\citep{vrandevcic2014wikidata} and Freebase~\citep{bollacker2008freebase}, represent factual knowledge about the world through triplets connecting different entities, \eg, {\it Hinton $\xrightarrow{citizen~of}$ Canada}.
 They provide rich structured information about many entities, aiding a variety of knowledge-intensive downstream applications such as information retrieval, question answering~\citep{singhal2012introducing}, and recommender systems~\citep{guo2020survey}.
 However, these large KGs are known to be far from complete~\citep{min2013distant}, missing many relational information between entities.
-Using ML to automatically impute missing triplets significantly reduces the manual curation of knowledge and provides a more comprehensive KG, which in turn improves the aforementioned downstream applications.

 \wiki{} is a Knowledge Graph (KG) extracted from the \emph{entire} Wikidata knowledge base.
 The task is to automatically impute missing triplets that are not yet present in the current KG.
 Accurate imputation models can be readily deployed on the Wikidata to improve its coverage. } { Each triplet (\textmd{head}, \textmd{relation}, \textmd{tail}) in \wiki{} represents an Wikidata claim, where \textmd{head} and \textmd{tail} are the Wikidata items, and \textmd{relation} is the Wikidata predicate.
 We extracted triplets from the public Wikidata dump downloaded at three time-stamps: September 28, October 26, and November 23 of 2020, for training, validation, and testing, respectively.
 We retain all the entities and relations in the September dump, resulting in 87,143,637 entities, 1,315 relations, and 504,220,369 triplets in total.